toolleeo/cli-apps/README.md

 * [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with realtime typing into terminal uses a screenplay where text and timings are specified.
 * [to-double-quotes](https://github.com/sindresorhus/to-double-quotes-cli) - Convert matching single-quotes to double-quotes.
 * [to-single-quotes](https://github.com/sindresorhus/to-single-quotes-cli) - Convert matching double-quotes to single-quotes.
+* [toc](https://github.com/AlphaJack/toc) - Generate a table of contents from the comments of a file.
 * [trurl](https://github.com/curl/trurl) - Command line tool for URL parsing and manipulation.
 * [tuc](https://github.com/riquito/tuc) - You want to cut on more than just a character, perhaps using negative indexes or format the selected fields as you want...
 Maybe you want to cut on lines (ever needed to drop first and last line?)...
 That's where tuc can help.
 * [Ultimate Plumber](https://github.com/akavel/up) - Helps to interactively and incrementally explore textual data in Linux, by making it easier to quickly build complex pipelines, thanks to a fast feedback loop.